-- Review the university catalog’s Bachelor's/Accelerated Master's program guidelines for the program you are interested in applying for.
+- Review the university catalog’s Bachelor's/Accelerated Master's program guidelines for more information about the programs that we offer.

 - Once submitted online the Office of Graduate Admissions will review your application for all required materials.
 When your application is complete, meaning all supplemental materials are received, your application will be sent to the appropriate graduate program faculty to approve your participation in the Accelerated Master’s program.

-Your patience is appreciated while the Office of Admissions processes your application, and our graduate faculty review your application.
+Your patience is appreciated while the Office of Admissions processes your application, and our graduate faculty review your file.

-Please allow at least fourteen business days before following up on the status of your application and remember you can check your status in your Self-Service Center.
+Please allow a total of at least 4 - 6 weeks before following up on the admissions status of your application and remember you can check your status in your Self-Service Center.
 You will have access to this as soon as you start your application.

-If your decision has not been released after the fourteen business day processing period, questions about your application may be directed to the Office of Graduate Admissions at firstname.lastname@example.org.
+If your decision has not been released after the 4 - 6 week processing and decision making period, questions about your application may be directed to the Office of Graduate Admissions at email@example.com.
 Remember, decisions will only be released to your Self-Service Center.

 When a decision has been made you will be notified via email of your admissions decision.
 Be sure to check your e-mail regularly to ensure you receive a timely decision.

 When registration begins, approved participants will be able to register for graduate courses via Mason's Patriot Web.
 Participants who were previously listed under Junior or Senior status in Patriot Web, will be listed as ‘Senior Plus' after they have earned 90 credits.

 Please note that approval of specific courses on the application does not guarantee that a specific course section will be open or offered at the time of registration.

 Approval to the Accelerated Master's program only guarantees admission to a degree program at a later date IF the student maintains the required GPA outlined in the university catalog, and follows all of the policy requirements listed below.